dhellmann/pymotw-3/source/http.cookies/index.rst

 :Purpose: Defines classes for parsing and creating HTTP cookie
           headers.

-The :mod:`http.cookies` module implements a parser for cookies that is mostly :rfc:`2109` compliant.
+The ``http.cookies`` module implements a parser for cookies that is mostly :rfc:`2109` compliant.
 The implementation is a little less strict than the standard because MSIE 3.0x does not support the entire standard.